-ax rates on "ordinary income" are often higher than those that apply to investment income, though this could change for some higher-income taxpayers.
-(See "What's new!")
-Ordinary income generally includes salary, income from self-employment or business activities, interest, and distributions from taxdeferred retirement accounts.
+ax rates on "ordinary income" are often higher than those that apply to investment income.
+(See page 8 for information about the tax treatment of investments.)
+Ordinary income generally includes salary, income from self-employment or business activities, interest, and distributions from tax-deferred retirement accounts.
 Some of it may also be subject to payroll tax, or you may have to pay the alternative minimum tax (AMT), under which different tax rates apply.